Eugeniia/evgeniiagolovina.github.io/index.md

 <strong>[University of Auckland](https://www.auckland.ac.nz/en.html)</strong>, Auckland, New Zealand<br/>
 Position: UoA Microinternship Mentor<br/>

-The UoA Virtual Microinternship is a great opportunity for international students to work on real business projects.
-As a UoA Microinternship Mentor, I am involved in supporting the students to gain real world industry experience with leading New Zealand organisations, and to develop their employability skills, confidence and connections.
+The UoA Virtual Microinternship is a three-week programme that provides a great opportunity for international students to work on real business projects.
+As a UoA Microinternship Mentor, I am responsible for supporting the teams of students by guiding them and helping them gain the real world industry experience with leading New Zealand organisations.
+This also includes helping students develop their confidence, connections and employability skills.

 &nbsp;